spectal/cluster-ca/README.md

 # cluster-ca
-Create a  for your cluster apps (e.g. etcd, vault, ...)
+Create a CA for your cluster apps (e.g. etcd, vault, ...)